-9. EXCLUSION FROM CONSOLIDATION (Article 19(2) of the CRR)
+14. EXCLUSION FROM CONSOLIDATION (Article 19(2) of the CRR)

-For the purposes of the application of Article 19(2)(b) of the CRR, the ECB is of the view that permission for exclusion from the scope of prudential consolidation should only be granted in exceptional circumstances and subject to the conditions set out in the CRR.
-In this respect, institutions, financial institutions or ancillary services undertakings which are a subsidiary or an undertaking in which a participation is held may be considered of negligible interest only with respect to the objectives of monitoring institutions when institutions are able to provide strong evidence of such negligible interest on the basis of a comprehensive assessment of all relevant risks stemming from these entities, and the ECB decides on a case-by-case basis that their exclusion from the scope of prudential consolidation does not and is not expected to affect the monitoring of institutions on a consolidated basis.
-In the exceptional case that the ECB permits the exclusion of a subsidiary or of an entity in which a participation is held from the scope of consolidation, the ECB expects the participation in that subsidiary or entity to be treated as a significant investment in a financial sector entity, provided that the definition set out in Article 43 of the CRR is met and its valuation is effected in accordance with the equity method, or, in cases where it would be unduly burdensome to apply the equity method, with the valuation method applicable under the relevant accounting framework.
+For the purposes of the application of Article 19(2), point (b), of the CRR, the ECB is of the view that permission for exclusion from the scope of prudential consolidation should only be granted in exceptional circumstances and subject to the conditions set out in the CRR.
+In this respect, institutions or financial institutions which are a subsidiary or an undertaking in which a participation is held may be considered of negligible interest with respect to the objectives of monitoring institutions only when institutions are able to provide strong evidence of such negligible interest on the basis of a comprehensive assessment of all relevant risks stemming from these entities and the ECB decides on a case-by-case basis that their exclusion from the scope of prudential consolidation does not and is not expected to affect the monitoring of institutions on a consolidated basis.
+In the exceptional case that the ECB permits the exclusion of a subsidiary or of an entity in which a participation is held from the scope of consolidation, the ECB expects the participation in that subsidiary or entity to be treated as a significant investment in a financial sector entity, provided that the definition set out in Article 43 of the CRR is met.
+The ECB further expects that the valuation of the subsidiary or entity is carried out in accordance with the equity method or, in cases where the equity method would be unduly burdensome, in accordance with the valuation method applicable under the relevant accounting framework.

-10. VALUATION OF ASSETS AND OFF-BALANCE-SHEET ITEMS - USE OF IFRS FOR PRUDENTIAL PURPOSES (Article 24(2) of the CRR)
+15. VALUATION OF ASSETS AND OFF-BALANCE-SHEET ITEMS - USE OF INTERNATIONAL FINANCIAL REPORTING STANDARDS (IFRS) FOR PRUDENTIAL PURPOSES (Article 24(2) of the CRR)

-The ECB has determined not to exercise in a general manner the option set out in Article 24(2) of the CRR, which allows competent authorities to require credit institutions to effect, for prudential purposes, the valuation of assets and off-balance-sheet items and the determination of own funds in accordance with the International Accounting Standards, also in cases where the national applicable accounting framework requires the use of n-GAAP (see also Article 24(1) of the CRR).
+The ECB has decided not to exercise in a general manner the option set out in Article 24(2) of the CRR, which allows competent authorities to require credit institutions to effect, for prudential purposes, the valuation of assets and off-balance-sheet items and the determination of own funds in accordance with International Accounting Standards, including in cases where the national applicable accounting framework requires the use of n-GAAP (see also Article 24(1) of the CRR).
 Banks can therefore continue reporting to the supervisor according to their national accounting standards.